<< Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > Dialog-Boxes > -> Roller Life tab |

 |

-Fatigue Limit of Bearing. () If the Fatigue Limit of the Roller bearing is not in the Catalogue, we calculate its value.
+Fatigue Limit of Bearing. () If the Fatigue Limit of the Roller bearing is not in the Catalogue, we calculate its value for you.
 In analogy to the static load rating in ISO 76, is defined as the load at which the fatigue stress limit, , is just reached in the most heavily loaded raceway contact.
 For bearing steels, this is typically 1500MPa.
 The ratio can be approximated by the ratio Contamination Factor, To calculate the Contamination Factor, , you must select the Lubrication-Type and its Contamination Level.
 The Contamination Level is also a function of the Viscosity Ratio - see below.
-Lubrication Type We can choose from three Lubrication-Types: •Circulating oil with the oil filtered in-line before being supplied to the bearings. •Oil bath lubrication or circulating oil lubrication with off-line filters. •Grease lubrication.
+Lubrication Type You can choose from three Lubrication-Types: •Circulating oil with the oil filtered in-line before being supplied to the bearings. •Oil bath lubrication or circulating oil lubrication with off-line filters. •Grease lubrication.
 Oil Filtration There are three types of filtration •In-Line Filtration •Off-Line Filtration Grease Contamination Level For grease, the level of contamination is a function of the •assembly conditions for the machine/mechanism, the •operating conditions, and the •protection from dirt ingress into the Grease.
 Grease Contamination Each Lubrication-Type has a list of Contamination Levels from which you can choose.

 Notes: A Viscosity-Ratio less than 0.1 is outside of the limits of ISO 281.
-It is very close to metal-to-metal contact.
+It is near to metal-to-metal contact.
 A Viscosity-Ratio greater than 4 is the maximum that can be used by ISO 281.
 However, ISO 281 simply states that the Viscosity-Ratio is equal to 4 if it is actually greater than 4.
-A viscosity-ratio greater than 4 is getting too high for the bearings.
+A viscosity-ratio greater than 4 is getting too high for bearings.
 The needles or balls may slide and refuse to roll in the 'thick-oil', or the oil may churn and increase the oil and bearing temperatures.
-A viscosity of approximately 2-3 is approximately ideal. |
+A Viscosity-Ratio in the range of 1.5 - 2.5 is approximately ideal. |